Seventh grader killed by DSCC garbage truck

 After some recent crashes, the two city corporations formed probe bodies and recruited some skilled drivers.
 But these measures proved to be not enough for ensuring safe plying of the garbage trucks on the streets.

-The Daily Star has found that investigations were not carried out into many crashes involving garbage trucks and those who were on the wheel during accidents got away.
+The Daily Star has found that many crashes involving garbage trucks were not probed and those who were at the wheel during road accidents got away.

 The city corporations also failed to fully implement the recommendations made by their expert committees.
 The recommendations include ensuring professional drivers for all vehicles, barring cleaners and other staffers from driving vehicles, and hiring an adequate number of skilled drivers.

-"A person hired by the designated truck driver was on the wheel when the accident occurred.
-We will not tolerate such irregularities.
-Strict administrative action will be taken in this regard," he added.

-"I fired those found involved [in irregularities].
-I have hired many new drivers.
-As a result, the city corporation's vehicles did not cause any crash in the last two years.
-We will take strict measures so such road accidents do not recur," the mayor said.

 Mokbul Hossain, spokesperson of the Dhaka North City Corporation, yesterday told The Daily Star, "We appointed 45 skilled truck drivers last year.
-We are continuously monitoring the activities of all the drivers with GPS tracking devices and cameras installed inside the trucks."
+We are continuously monitoring the activities of all the drivers with GPS tracking devices and cameras fitted to the trucks."

-Md Hadiuzzaman, a professor (transportation engineering) of civil engineering at Buet, said the management of city corporations' trucks should be an ideal example for the others in the transport sector.
+Md Hadiuzzaman, a professor of civil engineering at Buet, said the management of city corporations' trucks should be an ideal example for the others in the transport sector.

 "But when unlicensed drivers drive unfit vehicles of the city corporations, it sets a bad example for the drivers in the private sector."

-He said the drivers and the city corporation officials concerned should be held accountable.
+He said the truck drivers and the city corporation officials concerned should be held accountable.

 Comments